Chapter 27: Awakening the Sleeping King and the Blessing of the North Wind

 Shambhala, oh Shambhala.
 City of my heart.”

 A few moments more and the city was gone.
-Once again, we were alone on the island and surrounded by untamed trees and overgrown vines.
+Once again, the spirit of the air and I were alone on an island filled with ruins and surrounded by untamed trees and overgrown vines.

 “Zephyr, what shall we do now?”
 I said.
 “I gave my dream for this place to someone else and it is time for us to move on, but I don’t know where to go.”